jakesciotto/aidatasucks/README.md

 ## What this is

 A single-page site with a sortable, filterable comparison table.
 Each vendor is graded A-F based on whether they provide a cost API, usage API, and billing export -- and how usable those APIs actually are.
+There's a slight weight for certain conditions.

 ## Stack